chef-cookbooks/ssh_known_hosts/README.md

 end
 ```

 The user is responsible for only calling the flush action at the end of constructing their entries.
-Calling it first is illegal, calling it in the middle will result with partial content written to disk
+Calling it first is illegal, calling it in the middle will result with partial content written to disk and chef-client will always show at least two resources being updated (and flapping).

-and chef-client will always show at least two resources being updated (and flapping).
+## Recipes

 ### Cacher